One of the beautiful things about the holidays (weird uncles notwithstanding), is getting together with friends and family over dinner.

 Toastmasters, the international organization that helps people develop their speaking skills, have a segment at every meeting called “Table Topics.”
-It’s the highlight of the evening and the point is to think on your feet.
-Do this as a pre-meal icebreaker about 90 minutes to an hour before dinner.
+It’s usually the highlight of meetings.
+The point of these up to 2-minute “Talks” is to practice thinking on your feet.

-You can hack this game to suit your family’s style and preferences — decide the order of the questions, whether people can “pass” with a penalty, or device other rules.
-The goal though is to have interesting topical questions and to make the game fun.
+You can also make changes to the rules to suit your family’s idea of fun: You can change the order you want to ask questions, whether people can “pass” with or without a penalty, or add your own rules.
+The goal though is to have interesting topical questions, and to make the game fun.

 Here are a couple sample questions:

 - If you could pick your own name what would it be and why?

 - What was the most hilarious tweet or post you saw this week?

 - What was the last thing you did that made you think you were a horrible human being (but you wouldn’t take it back)?